jonjomckay/toofer/README.md

         COREOS_FLEET_HOST=172.17.8.101
 	    COREOS_FLEET_PORT=5001

+3. Run `bower install` to install the dashboard dependencies

+        $ bower install

+4. Run `npm install` to install the server dependencies

+        $ npm install

-3. Run the node.js server that acts as both a proxy to the HTTP API, and a server for the dashboard
+5. Run the node.js server that acts as both a proxy to the HTTP API, and a server for the dashboard

+        $ node server.js

-4. Access the dashboard at [http://localhost:3000](http://localhost:3000)
+6. Access the dashboard at [http://localhost:3000](http://localhost:3000)

 ## License